Schnoodle: 20 Facts You Didn’t KnowMay 21, 2021 2021-06-04 10:30

 For many owners this seems impossible when they are trying to wrangle their highly energetic Schnoodle puppies, but once they enter their adult years they are a lot easier to manage!

-Of course, if you are looking for a couch potato dog, don’t choose a Schnoodle.
+Of course, if you are looking for a couch potato dog, do not choose a Schnoodle.
 Other breeds such as the Chiweenie can be much more suitable.

 #14 Schnoodles might need to watch their weight